tier4/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 > Delete this sentence and explain this pull request shortly.

+> This section is required, keep it short, clear and to the point.

 ## Background

 > [Optional]

 > Delete this sentence and explain the circumstances that led to this pull request being sent.

+> If there is no background information that needs explanation (e.g., just a typo correction, etc.), then delete this section.

 ## Details